Buffon agrees extension to stay at Parma until 2024

 He has managed 2,001 minutes on the pitch in the league for Parma this season, conceding 23 goals, as many appearances as he has made, while earning just the one shutout.

-Buffon will hope to deliver his second clean sheet in Serie B at Monza on Thursday (AEDT).
+Buffon will hope to deliver his second clean sheet in Serie B at Monza on Wednesday.